-Strategic InitiativesIn 2005 and 2010, the trustees of the Naples Children & Education Foundation commissioned an assessment of the needs of children in Collier County.
-The study, done by the Lastinger Center for Learning at the University of Florida, proved to be a comprehensive overview of the status of child well-being in our community and an invaluable tool to help elevate the foundation to a first-class grant maker.
-The study identified several significant gaps in basic services of Collier kids.
-In response to these findings, the trustees of NCEF elected to look beyond their annual grant program and proactively engage in strategic partnerships with local non-profits, local colleges, universities and other foundations with the goal of creating long-term solutions to fill the gaps.
-To date, NCEF has committed $24 million to these "Strategic Initiatives."
+Strategic InitiativesIn 2005 and 2010, the Trustees of the Naples Children & Education Foundation commissioned an assessment of the needs of children in Collier County.
+The study, done by the Lastinger Center for Learning at the University of Florida proved to be a comprehensive overview of the status of child well being in our community and an invaluable tool to help elevate the Foundation to a first class grant maker.
+The study indentified several significant gaps in basic services of Collier’s children in response to these findings the trustees of NCEF elected to look beyond their annual grants program and proactively engage in strategic partnerships with local non-profits, local colleges, universities and other foundations with the goal of creating long term solutions to fill the gaps.

-The 2005 Study lead to the following NCEF Strategic Initiatives:
+These studies have lead to the following NCEF Strategic Initiatives:

-- Out of School Services
+- Out of School

-- Early Childhood Education
+- Childhood Hunger

-The Current Issue:While not often thought of as a health crisis, severe medical complications resulting from minimal oral care and treatment can be extremely dangerous or even fatal.
+The Current Issue:While not often thought of as a health crisis, severe medical complications resulting from minimal oral care and treatment can be extremely dangerous, or even fatal.
 Tooth decay is the single most common chronic childhood disease, outranking even asthma and hay fever.
 Even the United States Surgeon General has recognized six out of every ten children will suffer from tooth decay by age five, and poor children are twice as likely to suffer from untreated decay.
 Painful, untreated tooth decay leads to 51 million lost school hours.
-And poor children suffer almost 12 times more restricted-activity days than those coming from families with higher incomes.
+Poor children suffer almost 12 times more restricted-activity days than those coming from families with higher incomes.
 Pain and distress caused by untreated dental disease can also lead to problems in eating and speaking.

 These statistics hold true, even here in beautiful Collier County.
 In fact, the Study of Child Well Being in 2005 reported that nearly 1/3, or about 17,000, of Collier County children do not have access to even basic dental care.
 The report also found that nearly 70 percent of children from one Collier County elementary school, with a large population of students from low-income families, were found to have untreated dental decay and periodontal disease.
 Of the total school population, 18 percent of the children suffered from acute dental disease that required immediate emergency care.
 A 2010 update of the data supported the continued need for dental care for Collier County’s children.
 This item remains a high priority target for community leaders including NCEF trustees.
-According to, Child Well-Being in Collier County: A 2010 Update, the Department of Health reported 212 active dentists in Collier County but only nine percent accepted Medicaid patients.
-Thus limiting access to quality care for impoverished children.
+According to, Child Well-Being in Collier County: A 2010 Update, the Department of Health reported 212 active dentists in Collier county but only nine percent accepted Medicaid patients, thus limiting access to quality care for impoverished children.